-HABC's policy on pets in family developments is set forth in the Pet Policy for Family Developments (the Pet Policy), attached as an appendix on Error!
-Reference source not found.
-The Pet Policy is reasonably related to the legitimate interest of HABC in providing a decent, safe and sanitary living environment for residents, providing standards aimed at creating the best possible environment for both pet owners and non-pet owners, and promoting responsible care of pets.
+HABC's policy on pets in family developments is set forth in the Pet Policy for Family Developments (the Pet Policy) which can be located using this link: Pet Policy.
+The Pet Policy is reasonably related to the legitimate interest of HABC in providing a decent, safe, and sanitary living environment for residents, providing standards aimed at creating the best possible environment for both pet owners and non-pet owners, and promoting responsible care of pets.